 Prior to the release of the Framework, the federal government announced in October 2016 that it will set a minimum price on carbon starting at \$10 per tonne of CO2e in 2018, which will increase by \$10 per year until it reaches \$50 per tonne of CO2e by 2022.
-This approach will be reviewed in 2022 to confirm the path forward, including continued increases in stringency.
+On January 1, 2019, the federal government enacted the Greenhouse Gas Pollution Pricing Act (the "GGPPA").
+This regime has two parts: an emissions trading system for large industry and a regulatory fuel charge imposing an initial price of \$20/tonne of GHG emissions.
+Under current federal plans, this price will escalate by \$10 per year until it reaches a price of \$50/tonne in 2022.
+Starting April 1, 2020, the minimum price permissible under the GGPPA is \$30/tonne of GHG emissions This approach will be reviewed in 2022 to confirm the path forward, including continued increases in stringency.
 Under the federal plan, each province and territory will be required to implement carbon pricing in its jurisdiction by 2018, whether in the form of a carbon tax or a cap-and-trade system.
 If the carbon price in a jurisdiction does not meet the federal minimum price, the federal government will step in and impose a carbon price that makes up the difference and return the revenue to the province or territory.
 In addition, provincial and territorial goals for reducing emissions must be at least as stringent as federal targets.
-Seven provinces and territories have introduced carbon-pricing systems in place that would meet federal requirements (Alberta, British Columbia, Quebec, Prince Edward Island, Nova Scotia, Newfoundland and Labrador and the Northwest Territories).
+Six provinces and territories have introduced carbon-pricing systems that would meet federal requirements (British Columbia, Quebec, Prince Edward Island, Nova Scotia, Newfoundland and Labrador and the Northwest Territories).
 The federal carbon-pricing regime will take effect in Saskatchewan, Manitoba, Ontario and New Brunswick in April 2019; it will take effect in the Yukon and Nunavut in July 2019.
-Saskatchewan and Ontario have challenged the constitutionality of the federal government's pricing regime; and New Brunswick has intervened in Saskatchewan's constitutional challenge.
+The federal carbon-pricing regime took effect in Alberta on January 1, 2020.
+Alberta, Saskatchewan, and Ontario challenged the constitutionality of the federal government's pricing regime.
+The reference in Alberta remains before the Alberta Court of Appeal, but the Saskatchewan and Ontario references have advanced in parallel where the appeal Courts ruled in favour of the constitutionality of the GGPPA.
+The Attorney Generals of Saskatchewan and Ontario have appealed these decisions to the Supreme Court of Canada.
+The Court is set to hear the appeals in March of 2020.
+Ontario and Saskatchewan will crossintervene in the appeals, along with the Attorneys General of Quebec, New Brunswick, Manitoba, British Columbia, and Alberta, who will intervene in both proceedings.

 In October 2018, the federal government announced an alternative pricing scheme for large electricity generators designed to incentivize a reduction in emissions intensity, rather than encouraging a reduction in generation rates.